 To overcome this problem several bounded-degree hypercube derivatives (hypercubic networks) have been proposed and studied.
 The most popular derivatives are the shuffle-exchange [11], the butterfly, the omega network, etc., and the cube-connected-cycles [10].
-All these networks are virtually identical from a computational standpoint [7] and are universal (i.e. they can simulate any other network with a comparable number of processors and wires with only a logarithmic factor slowdown [7]).
-An N-node hypercubic network can simulate any computation of an N-node hypercube with only a constant factor loss in efficiency for any normal hypercube algorithm (algorithms in which only one dimension of the hypercube edges is used at any step, and consecutive dimensions are used in consecutive steps - as is almost always the case [7]), while all hypercube algorithms can be implemented on these networks with $O(\log^2 N)$ slowdown.
+All these networks are virtually identical from a computational standpoint [9] and are universal (i.e., they can simulate any other network with a comparable number of processors and wires with only a logarithmic factor slowdown [9]).
+An N-node hypercubic network can simulate any computation of an N-node hypercube with only a constant factor loss in efficiency for any normal hypercube algorithm (algorithms in which only one dimension of the hypercube edges is used at any step, and consecutive dimensions are used in consecutive steps - as is almost always the case [9]), while all hypercube algorithms can be implemented on these networks with $O(\log^2 N)$ slowdown.

-In this work, in order to achieve a topology being able to efficiently simulate meshes, shuffle exchange, hypercubic networks, hypercube and others parallel computing models, the Shuffled Mesh (SM) topology is proposed.
+In this work, in order to achieve a topology able to efficiently simulate meshes, shuffle exchange, hypercubic networks, hypercube and others parallel computing models, the Shuffled Mesh (SM) topology is proposed.
 This model has been used in the past by Chung and Lin to obtain a cost-optimal parallel algorithm for B-spline surface fitting [3].
 The SM is obtained by combining the structure of the mesh with the structure of the shuffle-exchange.
 It is a bounded degree topology which trivially embeds the mesh and can efficiently simulate (with only a small constant slowdown) a shuffle-exchange of the same size.
-The mesh of trees can be efficiently simulated on the SM model, recalling that a 2N-1 complete binary tree may be embedded with constant dilation, congestion and load in an N-shuffle-exchange [7].
+The mesh of trees can be efficiently simulated on the SM model, recalling that a 2N - 1 complete binary tree may be embedded with constant dilation, congestion and load in an N-shuffle-exchange [9].

-Hence all the algorithms designed for the mesh run on the SM without slowdown, algorithms designed for the hypercubic networks run with a constant slowdown, and consequently normal hypercube algorithms can be implemented on the SM with the same slowdown.
-Finally it is proved that the SM requires $\Theta(\frac{N^2}{\log^2 N})$ area, the same as the shuffle exchange and all hypercubic networks [12] [5].
+Hence, all the algorithms designed for the mesh run on the SM without slowdown, algorithms designed for the hypercubic networks run with a constant slowdown, and consequently normal hypercube algorithms can be implemented on the SM with the same slowdown.
+Finally, it is proved that the SM requires $\Theta(N^2/\log^2 N)$ area, the same as the shuffle exchange and all hypercubic networks [5,12].

-2 The Shuffled Mesh model
+2. The Shuffled Mesh model

-The graph describing the N-node shuffle-exchange topology (see Fig. 1) has $N = 2^k$, $k \ge 1$, nodes.
-Each node corresponds to a unique k-bit binary number, and two nodes u and v are linked by an edge if either: a) u and v differ in precisely the last bit, or b) u is a left or right cyclic shift of v.
-If u and v differ in the last bit, the edge is called an exchange edge.
-Otherwise, the edge is called a shuffle edge.
+The graph describing the N-node shuffle-exchange topology (see figure 1) has $N = 2^k$, $k \ge 1$, nodes.
+Each node corresponds to a unique k-bit binary number, and two nodes u and v are linked by an edge if either: (a) u and v differ in precisely the

-Figure 1: The 8-node shuffle-exchange.
+Figure 1.
+The 8-node shuffle-exchange.